Webstop/core-styles-3/README.md

 in the `package.json` file.
 Node modules are how we include 3rd party libraries and frameworks for JavaScript and CSS, things like Bootstrap 5.

+### Creating New Javascript files

+When you want to add a new javascript file, the following must be done in order to use it:

+- List the new file in the `site/content/docs/3.0/getting-started/introduciton.md` page.
+- Add the file to the documentation website at `site/layouts/_default/baseof.html`.
+- Add the file to the core-lasso and tops-lasso websites
+- Add the file to the styler gem (2 templates, used for core-rails).

 ## Docker Notes

 The base hugo image runs the `hugo` command everytime you start a container.